kyleoliveiro/scarab-core/README.md

 ---

 ## Stylesheet inventory
-Modern scalable UI's are born from design systems, consisting of pre-defined, reusable values.
+Modern scalable UI's are born from design systems consisting of pre-defined, reusable values.
 The stylesheet inventory is an interface for managing reusable values in your project.

 ### Storing values
 Use the **`set()`** mixin to store a value in the inventory: